At the spiritual level, food is connected to the loving consciousness of the Universe. So are we!

 Think about the way in which an apple tree grows.
-During its many months of growth, it needs to spend about one hundred days at a certain cold temperature.
-If this does not happen, the fruit will not emerge.
+During its many months of growth, most varieties of apple trees need to spend 500-1,000 hours below 45°F. If this does not happen, the fruit may not emerge.
 Some apple trees can even thrive in -20°F. Imagine how much energy you would expend just to stay alive if you were stranded in sub zero temperatures.
 You would have to be pretty strong.
 Because of their Warm essence, apples possess this kind of Qi and can grow in this kind of climate.
 The apple tree has its own purpose to achieve in this reality besides feeding us.
 Apple trees meet the requirements of Natural Law.
 When you eat an apple, it can help you rebalance yourself with its essence, as well as connect to certain elements you may be missing.

 We can use the Five Element energetic framework to understand food’s impact on our bodies, especially for protecting and enhancing metabolism function.
 In TCM, pears have received the message from Nature that they are related to the Metal element, which helps support Lung function.
 Pears “understand” they carry the message of the Metal element and know they belong with the Lung.
 If the Metal element—your Lung and Large Intestine—are out of balance, eating pears can support their relationship.
 So can almonds.